Nivola/nivola/README.md

 beehive3 auth users add-role client-beehive@local ApiSuperAdmin
 ```

 Update the customization files for the various modules by setting the client uuid and the secret.
+Look in files /deploy/k8s/<COMPONENT>/mylab/mylab.yml at property API_OAUTH2_CLIENT,
+that you have to set with "UUID : SECRET".
 Client data can be obtained with the command:
 ```
 beehive3 auth oauth2-clients get -id client-beehive
 ```

 ### Event component creation